 So, how did Jones do?
 Well, turns out that his June price was off by 19 cents and his July price was off by 21 cents.
-Digging in, Jones says the price was off by 12 cents due to changes in the co-op premium and market adjustment deductions that he claims he had no way of knowing.
+Digging in, Jones said the price was off by 12 cents due to changes in the co-op premium and market adjustment deductions that he claims he had no way of knowing.
 The farm also produced slightly less in protein — he calculated 3.2 pounds, the farm produced 3.12 pounds.

 On actual milk price, though, he calculates he was off by 3 and 4 cents.

 Jones has calculated the contribution of individual products to July’s standard uniform price.
 Overall, the value of butter to the standard uniform price was 34%; cheese, 38%; nonfat dry milk, 28%; and whey, 5%.
-Jones says he does this by setting values of each to zero and seeing what happens to the price of each.
+Jones said he does this by setting values of each to zero and seeing what happens to the price of each.

 This shows Jones which products might be more important to protect.

-“If I’m going to protect butter and cheese, and if I forget about nonfat dry milk, I’m going to get burned,” he says.
+“If I’m going to protect butter and cheese, and if I forget about nonfat dry milk, I’m going to get burned,” he said.
 “I’ve got to protect all three of these if I’m going to protect milk price.”

 Another graph he generates averages out three years of butter, cheese, nonfat dry milk and whey prices; adding in 12 months of futures prices; and setting the 90% average price.
-For butter, Jones says we’re at the highest average price with futures prices likely declining.
+For butter, Jones said we’re at the highest average price with futures prices likely declining.
 Cheese and nonfat dry milk, though, are good bets.